Watch for these red flags to help prevent elder abuse

 Financial scams are a serious concern for anyone, but are particularly harmful to older adults.
 Unfortunately, they are often targeted by crooks who see them as lonely, isolated or confused.
 Financial elder abuse comes in many forms, whether it is a scam or someone close to them taking advantage of their situation.
 With most older adults on a fixed income, they are rarely able to recover financially.

-If you have an elderly loved one, here are a few warning signs to look for when it comes to financial exploitation:
+If you have an elderly loved one, here are a few elder financial exploitation red flags to keep an eye out for:

 As a community bank, Pennian associates are trained to be on the lookout for elder abuse.
 However, it’s always a good idea to stay vigilant and observant for the older adults in your life.